alihoseiny/word_cloud_fa/README.md

 This module is an easy-to-use wrapper for [word_cloud module](https://github.com/amueller/word_cloud).

-**Attention: It seems that you can use the original module now for creating wordclouds for Farsi with proper fonts.
- So you can use that module instead this one.
-But this module is steal useful if you are interested in its other features.
- If you found problems in original module for creating Farsi modules, please notify me at the issues page for removing this warning.**

 The original module doesn't support Farsi Texts.
 But by using **WordCloudFa** you can generate word clouds from texts those are including Persian and English words.